jbailey24/Engineering_4_Notebook/Python/README.md

 ### Reflection

 This was a good memory jog on how to format functions and definitely reminded me to watch my strings vs integers.
+Listing all the equation types as if statements in the function felt a bit clunky, but it works well.

 ## Quadratic_Solver